-The Benton-Franklin Workforce Development Council (BFWDC) WIOA Title I-B OSY Program operates at the specialty center, Tri-Cities Futures (TC Futures), near WorkSource Columbia Basin (WSCB).
-Career Path Services, hereinafter referred to as the "Subrecipient," delivers WIOA Title I-B OSY services to customers utilizing a combination of virtual or in-person services to align with the vision and mission of TC Futures and the .
+The Benton-Franklin Workforce Development Council (BFWDC) WIOA Youth Program operates at the Specialized center (pending certification), Tri-Cities Futures (TC Futures), near WorkSource Columbia Basin (WSCB).
+Career Path Services, hereinafter referred to as the "Subrecipient," delivers WIOA Youth services to customers utilizing a combination of virtual or in-person services to align with the vision and mission of TC Futures and the Benton-Franklin Workforce Development Council's (BFWDC) Strategic Plan.
 Services are delivered through trained, competent staff with the skills, knowledge, and attitudes that are fundamental to all levels of customer service.